wdi-sg/choose_your_own_adventure_js/readme.md

 * Have your player repeat a set of challenges or questions over again- if a player enters a situation or room, allow them to leave and come back if they want.
 #### Pseudo-coded Example
 * You are in a dark room.
 Would you like to enter the left door or the right door?
+   * (user chooses left door)
    * You enter a drawing room with heavy curtains.
 A mage is sitting on the sofa.
 Would You like to talk to him?
-Y/Leave through the right door/Leave through the left door -----> **Left door leads to the dark room**
+Yes, talk to him/Leave through the right door/Leave through the left door -----> **Left door leads to the dark room**

 ### Part 5: Further: Make Your Game More Complex